 Do farmers have to enter tenure review?

 Tenure review is meant to be a voluntary process, with both parties having the right to withdraw up until the final stages.
-However, from 2006 the former government pursued policies that put heavy financial pressure on lessees, making them more likely to sell their properties, enter tenure review or to forgo their legal rights.
+However, from 2006 the government has pursued policies that put heavy financial pressure on lessees, making them more likely to sell their properties, enter tenure review or to forgo their legal rights.